 WHO WE ARE

-Witness to Innocence is the nation’s only organization dedicated to empowering exonerated death row survivors to be the most powerful and effective voice in the struggle to end the death penalty in the United States.
-Through public speaking, testifying in state legislatures, media work, and active participation in our nation’s cultural life, our members are helping to end the death penalty by educating the public about innocence and wrongful convictions.
+Witness to Innocence is an organization of, by, and for death row exonerees.
+Our mission is to empower exonerated death row survivors to be the most powerful and effective voice in the fight to end the death penalty in the United States.
+Through public speaking, testifying in state legislatures, and media interviews, our members expose the reality that innocent people are sentenced to death.

 Witness to Innocence was founded in 2003 by Sister Helen Prejean, internationally renowned anti-death penalty activist, author, and Nobel Prize nominee, and Ray Krone, the 100th person exonerated from death row in the United States.
 We began as a project of the New Orleans-based Moratorium Campaign Education Fund.